carpio-ucv/Data-Week/chapter3.md

 xp: 50
 ```

-Using the `airquality`, find out what is the month of the year with more variability in `ozone` measures?
+Using the `airquality`, find out what is the month of the year with more variability in `Wind` measures?

 `@instructions`
 - May (5)